kenyon/puppet-bind/README.md

 - the BIND package, service, and configuration files

-If configured to install the backported package, also affects APT sources by ensuring that backports are available.
+If configured to install the backported package, also affects [APT](https://tracker.debian.org/pkg/apt) sources by ensuring that backports are available.

 ### Setup requirements

-See [metadata.json](metadata.json) for Puppet module dependencies.
+See [`metadata.json`](metadata.json) for supported operating systems, supported Puppet versions, and Puppet module dependencies.

 ### Beginning with bind